 However, the WCAB does not get involved in a claim, even after an application is filed, unless a dispute is properly brought before it or if an injured employee wishes to informally resolve a claim by some form of settlement.
 Settlements must be approved by a WCAB judge, even when both parties are represented by counsel.

 While you are not required to be represented by an attorney to go before the WCAB, the board does have specific procedural rules, and the process of prosecuting a claim is fraught with technical pitfalls that may well confound even attorneys who do not specialize in this area of the law.
 We strongly recommend that you consult an attorney who is specialized in this legal field to maximize your chances of reaching your desired outcome.

 As a certified workers’ compensation specialist, our founding attorney can form a strategy for your workers’ compensation claim.
 If your employer initially rejects your claim, you still have reason for hope.

-Call Law Office of Howard J. Stevens, APC, at 619-880-4501 to schedule a free initial consultation.
-Alternatively, you may share your story with our compassionate attorney through this website.
-Our objective is to help you receive just results for your pain and suffering.
+Call the Law Office of Howard J. Stevens, APC, at 619-880-4501 to schedule a free initial consultation.
+Alternatively, you may share your story with me through this website.
+My objective is to help you receive just results for your pain and suffering.